heliomarpm/helpers/README.md

 ## 🎯 About

-`@heliomarpm\helpers` is a comprehensive collection of TypeScript utility functions for formatting, type checking, conversion, and general utilities.
+`@heliomarpm/helpers` is a comprehensive collection of TypeScript utility functions for formatting, type checking, conversion, and general utilities.
 This library provides a set of helper functions to make common programming tasks easier and more maintainable.

 ## 🚀 Features